particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 #### Enterprise Tier

-- Enterprise tiers include a maximum number of devices, data operations, storage, and cellular data
+- Enterprise tiers include a maximum number of devices, Data Operations, storage, and cellular data
-- Data operations and cellular data are pooled across all devices annually
+- Data Operations and cellular data are pooled across all devices annually
 - Discounts for higher Enterprise tier commitments
 - [Contact sales](https://particle.io/sales/) for more information

 ### Data Operations

+The central billing element for both cellular and Wi-Fi is the data operation:

 - Each publish, subscribe, function, or variable consumes one data operation regardless of size (currently limited to 622 bytes per operation)
-- Stored data, such as Tracker geolocation data, consume one data operation per location point saved
+- Stored data, such as Tracker geolocation data, consume one data operation per location point saved<sup>1</sup>
 - Each user-initiated device ping consumes one data operation
+- Certain retransmissions, as described below

+<sup>1</sup>During the transition period, stored data will not be measured, however the publish from the device will be measured.

-The following do **not** count against your data operations limit:
+The following do **not** count against your Data Operations limit:

-- Over-the-air firmware updates do not count against your data operations limit
+- Over-the-air firmware updates do not count against your Data Operations limit
+- Internal events such as device vitals (beginning with "particle" or "spark") do not count against your Data Operations limit
-- Acknowledgements, session negotiation, device vitals, keep-alives etc. do not count against your data operations limit
+- Acknowledgements, session negotiation, keep-alives etc. do not count against your Data Operations limit
-- Webhooks and server-sent-events (SSE) do not count against your data operations limit
+- Webhooks and server-sent-events (SSE) themselves do not count against your Data Operations limit, but the triggering event or response could
-- Particle cloud API calls do not count against your data operations limit
+- Particle cloud API calls do not count against your Data Operations limit

 {{> dataoperationscalc}}

 ### Blocks

-Blocks are a maximum number of data operations and devices per month in the Growth tier:
+Blocks are a maximum number of Data Operations and devices per month in the Growth tier:

-- Up to 250,000 data operations
+- Up to 720K Data Operations (720,000)
 - Up to 100 devices
 - Up to 125 MB of cellular data per month, pooled across all devices
 - Price varies for Wi-Fi, Cellular, and Tracker
 - Add as many blocks are you need

-For example, if you have 150 devices you will need 2 blocks, even if your data operations do not yet exceed 250,000.
+For example, if you have 150 devices you will need 2 blocks, even if your Data Operations do not yet exceed 720K.

-Likewise, if you are using 400,000 data operations per month, you will need 2 blocks, even of you have fewer than 100 devices.
+Likewise, if you are using a million Data Operations per month, you will need 2 blocks, even of you have fewer than 100 devices.

 ### Non-Particle cloud traffic

 For Wi-Fi devices (Photon, P1, Argon) there is no limit for direct TCP or UDP data communications, or services that are based on direct communication such as [Blynk](https://blynk.io/).

 For cellular devices, there is a data limit depending on your tier.
-For the Free tier, the cellular data limit is 45 MB, pooled across all devices, which includes all data usage including data operations, OTA code flash, overhead, and 3rd-party services.
+For the Free tier, the cellular data limit is 45 MB, pooled across all devices, which includes all data usage including Data Operations, OTA code flash, overhead, and 3rd-party services.

 ### Limits